 26. Because the particular positions of people who can be considered "party leaders" may vary from one locale to another, respondents were allowed to assign their own subjective definition to the term.
 However, they were asked to list the positions held by those with whom they talked.
 While the data are not presented here, a range of party officials, elected officials, and candidates for office were perceived by the women as "party leaders."
-Although elected public officials at all local/district/county party officials were mentioned by far more candidates than any other category of official.
+Although elected public officials at all levels of government were mentioned by a significant proportion of respondents, local/district/county party officials were mentioned by far more candidates than any other category of official.
 State party officials also were mentioned with considerable frequency.
 Nevertheless, the wide array of officials considered by women to be party leaders demonstrates that a very lenient definition underlies this study.
 If allowing candidates to apply their own subjective definition of party leaders has any effect on the findings of this study, the effect undoubtedly is one of overstating the interaction between party representatives and women candidates.